 The True Costs of Failing to Manage Health and Safety

 There is a tendency in the UK to trivialise health and safety.
 This important issue can sometimes become the butt of jokes and the saying ‘health and safety gone mad’ is frequently used.
 However in reality health and safety is one of the most important issues of the modern working world.
-Health and safety courses online can help to reduce the number of fatalities in the workplace.
+Health and safety courses online and e-learning can help to reduce the number of fatalities in the workplace.

 In the last three decades alone the number of fatalities at work has fallen by over 80%.
 This has been clearly linked to the improvements in modern health and safety standards.
 Health and safety can save lives and also reduce financial loss for businesses.

 Costs to Your Workforce

 Accidents at work can cause a huge amount of suffering to your employees and their families.
 Even minor accidents can result in painful injuries that could keep staff off work for weeks.
 More serious accidents could result in employees being unable to work again or could even result in fatalities.
 This can have a devastating impact on the lives of friends, families and colleagues.

 It is the responsibility of the employer to try and reduce risk to prevent these accidents from occurring in the first place.
 Health and safety regulations can help you understand just what you need to do to reduce risk and make your business a safer place.

 It can be difficult to see why you need to spend out on training staff and implementing health and safety policies.
 However there are some compelling financial reasons why you must take health and safety seriously for your business.